International Commission on Intervention and State Sovereignty: Synopsis

-The purpose of the Committee was to arrive at an answer to the question posed by Kofi Annan: "if humanitarian intervention is, indeed, an unacceptable assault on sovereignty, how should we respond to a Rwanda, to a Srebrenica - to gross and systematic violations of human rights that affect every precept of our common humanity?"
+The purpose of the Committee was to arrive at an answer to the question posed by Kofi Annan: "if humanitarian intervention is, indeed, an unacceptable assault on sovereignty, how should we respond to a Rwanda, to a Srebrenica – to gross and systematic violations of human rights that affect every precept of our common humanity?"
 The question summarizes the ongoing debate between those who value the norm of humanitarian intervention above state sovereignty and vice versa.

-A state's sovereignty is also under question, in terms of legitimacy.
-Sovereignty is dependent upon the state's responsibility to its people; if not fulfilled, then the contract between the government and its citizen is void, thus the sovereignty is not legitimate.
-In that crucible lies the genesis of the Responsibility to protect doctrine.
+A state's sovereignty is also under question.
+Sovereignty is dependent upon the state's responsibility to its people; if not fulfilled, then the contract between the government and its citizen is void, and thus the sovereignty is not legitimate.
+In that crucible lies the genesis of the responsibility to protect doctrine.

 Research conducted by the ICISS culminated in the ICISS Report, which included recommendations to the international community on the normative debate of humanitarian intervention versus state sovereignty.

 One of the aims of the Commission was to direct attention towards the needs of people affected by humanitarian disasters; and subsequently away from questions of whether respect for sovereignty is more important than a moral responsibility to intervene.
 The Commission stressed stronger reliance upon NGOs, such as the International Committee of the Red Cross, to help prevent humanitarian crisis through assistance.

 According to the Commission's website: on release of its report in December 2001, the ICISS completed its mandate.
 As such, there is no longer a direct point of contact for the Commission.
 The Government of Canada continues to lead follow up efforts on the findings of the commission.